- BlackBerry Key2 initial review

 - Pre-order this month, delivery at end of June

-It’s available in several countries at launch, which includes the UK.
-You’ll be able to buy it SIM-free for £579, or get it on contract from one of the manufacturer’s retail or carrier partners.
+It’s available in several countries at launch, including the UK.
+You’ll can buy it SIM-free for £579, or get it on contract from one of the manufacturer’s retail or carrier partners.